 We’ve made every effort to confirm this information, but always double-check with the organization before heading out!

 River dragons.
-Cheer teams as they row to the beat of a drum at the 2022 Portland Dragon Boat Festival.
-This series of races is back after a two-year hiatus — so extra reason to cheer.
-And food and drink vendors will be on land for post-race partying.
-Saturday and Sunday, September 10-11.
-South end of Tom McCall Waterfront Park.
+Cheer teams as they row to the beat of a drum at the 2023 Portland Dragon Boat Festival.
+Food and drink vendors will be on land for post-race partying.
+Join the fun on Saturday and Sunday, September 9-10, at the south end of Tom McCall Waterfront Park.

 Right on track.
 All aboard!
 Take your little train lovers to Molalla Train Park for a weekend of family-friendly rail-riding fun during Train Fest.
 The train park, with more than 4,000 feet of track, sits on 4 acres and is dotted with ponds, bridges and trees.
 There’s also a covered pavilion and picnic tables — perfect for post ride snacks.
-Saturday, September 3 through Monday, September 5; free admission and kiddos ride the trains for free.
+Visit Saturday, September 2, through Monday, September 4; enjoy free admission and kiddos ride the trains for free.

 Paddle Around.
 Summer vacation may be over, but you still have time to kayak before the rains come.
 Check out these 10 great spots to kayak with kids.

 Raise a stein.
 Grab your lederhosen, it’s Oktoberfest time!
-Oregon is home to surprisingly kid-friendly festivals.
+Oregon is home to surprisingly kid-friendly Oktoberfest festivals.
 The granddaddy of all Oregon Oktoberfests takes place in Mt.
 Angel.
 It’s worth the trek for the Bavarian treats, live music, traditional dances and, for the grown-ups, local and German beer.
 Pro tip: The Alpinegarten welcomes families at all times (other venues are open to minors until certain hours).
 And be sure to hit the Kindergarten for oodles of free fun: bouncy houses, face painting, a hay maze, train rides and so much more.
-Thursday to Sunday, September 15-18.
+Visit Thursday to Sunday, September 14-17.
+Bethany Village is hosting a fun Oktoberfest closer to home, with carnival rides, live music, and fun for the whole family.
 And McMenamins will be hosting German-themed harvest fests on several of its properties.
-On Saturday, September 10, check out the Oktoberfest at Kennedy School.
-And on Saturday, September 24 McMenamins Edgefield will have live music starting at 11 am, food and drink specials and more.
-Free admission.
-All ages welcome.
+On September 24, McMenamins Edgefield will have live music starting at noon, food and drink specials and more — free admission, all ages welcome.

 Dine al fresco.
 Now that it’s not too hot, try one of our favorite picnic spots before the winter rains set in.

 A gourd time.
 For families that are counting down the days until fall harvest festivals, Oh My Gourd!
 Harvest Fest is here for you.
 Hosted by postpartum support organization, Baby Blues Connection, this daytime fest features free and ticketed activities, carnival games, crafts, food, live music and cute goats.
-From 11 am-3 pm on Saturday, September 10 at Sellwood Community House.
+Join the fun from 11 am-2 pm on September 23, at Sellwood Community House.
 Free admission.

 Bravo Brazil.
-Samba over to the Portland Mercado for the 5th annual Brazilian Festival.
+Samba over to the Portland Mercado for the 6th annual Brazilian Festival.
 Celebrate culture, food, art, music and dance from the tropical South American country.
-Saturday, September 10, noon-5 pm at the Portland Mercado.
+Festivities are happening on Saturday, September 10, noon-5 pm at the Portland Mercado.
 Free admission.

 Go for a bike ride.
 From classics to new favorites, check out these kid-friendly bike paths.